travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2018-08-14

+🛑  Type for argument `input` on field `PaymentXMutation.storeCard` changed from `PaymentXStoreCardInput!` to `PaymentXStoredCardInput!`

+🛑  Field `PaymentXMutation.storeCard` changed type from `StoredCard!` to `PaymentXStoredCard!`

+🛑  Field `deleteCard` was removed from object type `PaymentXMutation`

+🛑  Field `PaymentXQuery.vaultStatusService` changed type from `ServiceStatus!` to `AdviseMessage!`

+🛑  Field `cards` was removed from object type `PaymentXQuery`

+🛑  Type `PaymentXBookingInfoDeleteInput` was removed

+🛑  Type `PointOfSaleInput` was removed

+🛑  Type `PaymentXBookingInfoInput` was removed

+🛑  Type `PaymentXStoreCardInput` was removed

+🛑  Type `PaymentXBookingInfoCriteriaInput` was removed

+🛑  Type `PaymentXBookingInfoFilterInput` was removed

+🛑  Type `ExpireDate` was removed

+🛑  Type `PaymentCard` was removed

+🛑  Type `PaymentXBookingInfo` was removed

+🛑  Type `StoredCardData` was removed

+🛑  Type `StoredCard` was removed

+🛑  Type `StoredCardEdge` was removed

+🛑  Type `StoredCardConnection` was removed

+✅  Field `deleteStoredCard` was added to object type `PaymentXMutation`

+✅  Field `PaymentXQuery.vaultStatusService` description changed from `Returns status of the search service.` to `Returns status of the vault service.`

+✅  Field `storedCard` was added to object type `PaymentXQuery`

+✅  Field `allStoredCards` was added to object type `PaymentXQuery`

+✅  Input field `countries` was added to input object type `HotelXHotelListInput`

+✅  Type `PaymentXStoredCardInput` was added

+✅  Type `PaymentXStoredCardIDInput` was added

+✅  Type `PaymentXStoredCardFilterInput` was added

+✅  Type `PaymentXExpireDate` was added

+✅  Type `PaymentXStoredCardData` was added

+✅  Type `PaymentXStoredCard` was added

+✅  Type `PaymentXStoredCardEdge` was added

+✅  Type `PaymentXStoredCardConnection` was added

 ## 2018-08-13

 🛑  Field `ProfileData.group` changed type from `Group!` to `Group`